mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 - Activation: Active (Incidental, Out of Turn)
 - Ranked: No

-Once per encounter, your character may use this talent to add automatic 2 Effect to another character’s social skill check.
+Once per encounter, your character may use this talent to add automatic 2 EFFECT to another character’s social skill check.

 ## Chapter 4: Rules